Filter by

 To ensure the high quality and authenticity of Italian wine, the country uses a strict appellation system (similar to France).
 It has four main categories of quality that can help wine lovers pick outstanding wines to try – from the most basic VdT to the highest level of DOCG.

 - VdT: Standing for Vino da Tavola (“table wine”), this is a base classification.
-The only criteria for this category is that wines are made from grapes cultivated in Italy regardless of the specific region.
-Wines with this label still have the potential for unique flavours despite being labelled as lower quality.
+The only criterion for this category is that wines are made from grapes cultivated in Italy regardless of the specific region.
+Wines with this label still have the potential for good quality despite their entry-level classification.

 - DOC: Despite not being the highest level of quality, the Denominazione di Origine Controllata (DOC) still has strict rules to follow.
 It’s easy to find a prestigious wine in a variety of styles, from the fresh Prosecco to the rich Nero d’Avola.
 Around 330 Italian appellations have this label.

 - DOCG: This is the most demanding label to achieve.
 Only 78 wine regions hold the title of Denominazione di Origine Controllata e Garantita (DOCG), and each one must follow strict rules covering grapes and winemaking techniques.
-A panel of tasting experts are the ones who test and approve wines for this label.
+A panel of tasting experts test and approve wines for this label.

 - Barolo: One of Italy’s most famous and age-worthy red wines, Barolo is made from the Nebbiolo grape.
 This rich, full-bodied wine is aged in oak and possesses distinct flavours reminiscent of roses and dried herbs.
 Known as the “King of Wines”, Barolo has DOCG classification, emphasising its superior quality.
 When it comes to pairing, Barolo works well with rich meats and a range of different cheese styles.